ocaml-ppx/ocamlformat/README.md

 - Attention has been given to making some syntactic gotchas visually obvious.

+The `compact` profile is similar to `ocamlformat` but opts for a generally more compact code style.

+The `sparse` profile is similar to `ocamlformat` but opts for a generally more sparse code style.

 The `conventional` profile aims to be as familiar and "conventional" appearing as the available options allow.

 If no profile is selected, the `ocamlformat` one is used.